“I’m a level 5 vegan—I don’t eat anything that casts a shadow.” –The Simpsons

-You don’t have to be vegetarian to love vegetarian food!
-“Flexitarian” is a term recently coined to describe those who eat a mostly vegetarian diet but occasionally eat meat.
+You don’t have to be vegetarian to love vegetarian food.
+The term “flexitarian” was coined to describe semi-vegetarians or those who eat a mostly vegetarian diet but occasionally eat meat.

 02 of 07

-The word “pescatarian” is occasionally used to describe those who abstain from eating all meat and animal flesh with the exception of fish.
-Although the word is not commonly used, more and more people are adopting this kind of diet, usually for health reasons or as a stepping stone to a fully vegetarian diet.
+The word “pescatarian” (also pescatarian) is used to describe those who abstain from eating all animal flesh with the exception of fish.
+More and more people are adopting this kind of diet, usually for health reasons or as a stepping stone to a fully vegetarian diet.

 03 of 07

 When most people think of vegetarians, they think of lacto-ovo-vegetarians.
-People who do not eat beef, pork, poultry, fish, shellfish or animal flesh of any kind, but do eat eggs and dairy products are lacto-ovo vegetarians (“lacto” comes from the Latin for milk, and “ovo” for egg).
-Lacto-vegetarian is used to describe a type of vegetarian who does not eat eggs but does eat dairy products.
-Ovo-vegetarian refers to people who do not eat meat or dairy products but do eat eggs.
-Lacto-ovo vegetarian, that is, a vegetarian who eats both eggs and dairy products, is the most common kind of vegetarian.
+These are people who do not eat beef, pork, poultry, fish, shellfish, or animal flesh of any kind, but do eat eggs and dairy products.
+The word “lacto” comes from the Latin for milk and “ovo” means egg.
+Lacto-ovo vegetarians are the most common kind of vegetarian.

 04 of 07